timschott/interview-prep/ds/ml-conceptual.md

 * learning task: learn coefficients for p = Sb (β0 +β1x1 + ....)
   * the betas - how important each feature is to our coefficients
   * how much predictive power they have
+  * initially, set weights to 0, then use MLE to optimize log odds
   * once we come up with their values, use the Sigmoid function to transform them into a distribution with values from 0 to 1.
 * what is the logistic function?
   * 1 / (1 + e^-t)